immortius/chunkbychunk/README.md

 ## Contributing

-Please note that the way this project is set up currently contributions should be made against the 1.19.3 branch - these will then be pushed out to other versions.
+Please note that the way this project is set up currently contributions should be made against the 1.18.2 branch (or master) - these will then be pushed out to other versions.

 ## Credits